Aboriginal people in Victoria have never ceded sovereignty, and have long called for treaty with government.

 The Treaty Advancement Commissioner, Jill Gallagher is talking with Aboriginal community about their aspirations for treaty or treaties.
 This is occurring at community gatherings across Victoria.

 Her role is not to negotiate treaty.
-Rather, she is maintaining momentum for the process, and setting up the Aboriginal Representative Body, which will set the 'ground rules' for negotiations.
+Rather, she is maintaining momentum for the process, and setting up the First Peoples' Assembly of Victoria (formerly Aboriginal Representative Body) which will set the 'ground rules' for negotiations.

-For more information on the Representative Body, including about the election process, click here.
+For more information on the Assembly, including about the election process, click here.